-B.8 Selected key pro forma financial information Not applicable.
-No pro forma financial information has been included in the Prospectus.
 B.9 Profit forecast Not applicable.
 The Company has not issued a profit forecast.
 B.10 Historical audit report qualifications Not applicable.
-There are no qualifications in the auditor's report on the historical financial information for the years ended 31 December 2012, 2013 and 2014.
+There are no qualifications in the auditor's report on the historical financial information for the years ended 31 December 2013, 2014 and 2015.
 B.11 Explanation if insufficient working capital Not applicable.
 The Group believes that the working capital available to it is sufficient for its present requirements, that is for at least the next twelve months following the date of this Document.
 Section C - Securities C.1 Type, class and security identification number The Shares are ordinary shares in the issued and outstanding share capital of the Company.
 Application has been made for the admission to listing and trading of all the Shares under the symbol "SIFG" on Euronext Amsterdam with ISIN Code: NL0011660485, Common Code 135523232.
-C.2 Currency of the Offer Shares The Offer Shares are denominated in and will trade in euros.
+C.2 Currency of the Placing Shares The Placing Shares are denominated in and will trade in euros.
 C.3 Number of shares issued and par value per share The authorised capital of the Company amounts to EUR 25,000,000 and consists of 125,000,000 Shares with a nominal value of EUR 0.20 each and the issued share capital consist of 25,501,356 Shares.
 As of the date of this Document, no Shares are held by the Company.
 All issued Shares are fully paid-up and are subject to, and have been created under, the laws of the Netherlands.
-C.4 Rights attached to the securities The Offer Shares will carry dividend rights as of the date of issue.
+C.4 Rights attached to the securities The Placing Shares will carry dividend rights as of the date of issue.
 Each Share confers the right to cast one vote in the General Meeting.
 There are no restrictions on voting rights.
 Upon an issuance of Shares, each Shareholder shall have a pre-emption right in proportion to the aggregate nominal value of his shares.
 Shareholders do not have pre-emption rights in respect of Shares issued against non-cash contribution or Shares issued to employees of the Company or of the Group.
 These pre-emption rights also apply in case of the granting of rights to subscribe for Shares, but do not apply in respect of issuing shares to a party exercising a previously acquired right to subscribe for Shares.
 Pre-emption rights may be limited or excluded by a resolution of the General Meeting at the proposal of the Management Board, which proposal is subject to the prior approval of the Supervisory Board.
 The General Meeting may also designate this authority to the Management Board, subject to the prior approval of the Supervisory Board, for a period not exceeding five (5) years, and only if the Management Board at that time is also authorised to issue Shares.
 The Management Board is authorised for a period of eighteen (18) months following the Settlement Date, subject to the approval of the Supervisory Board, to resolve to issue Shares or grant rights to subscribe for shares, to limit or exclude pre-emption rights in relation to an issuance of Shares.
-Aforementioned authorisations of the Management Board are limited to (i) up to a maximum of 5% of the issued share capital from time to time, and (ii) an additional 5% of the issued share capital from time to time in relation to takeovers, mergers, demergers and strategic alliances.
+Aforementioned authorisations of the Management Board are limited to (i) up to a maximum of 5% of the issued share capital from time to time, and (ii) an additional 5% of the issued share capital from time to time, and (ii) an additional 5% of the issued share capital from time to time, in relation to takeovers, mergers, demergers and strategic alliances.